-Cody Moody has been a Social Studies teacher at LASA for sixteen years.
+Cody Moody has been a Social Studies teacher at LASA for years.
 He has primarily taught Pre-AP World Geography and AP Human Geography.
 Mr. Moody has sponsored Model UN Club, Academic WorldQuest, Hoops for Troops, and is a National Board Certified Teacher.

 Mr. Moody is a graduate from UT Austin where he double majored in American Studies and German.
 Mr. Moody likes being in nature, running, playing basketball, cooking, aspirational DJing, and he especially loves hanging with his wife and kids.

-Ronny Risinger has been teaching within the Austin ISD high school magnet program for 23 years.
+Ronny Risinger has been teaching within the Austin ISD high school magnet program for many years.
 He began his teaching career with the Liberal Arts Academy (LAA) which joined the Science Academy at LBJ High School in 2002 to form the Liberal Arts & Science Academy.
 Prior to teaching, Mr. Risinger practiced law in the Austin area.
 Naturally, his professional interests merged as he became a teacher with a primary focus on A.P.
 Government, Constitutional Law, and Street Law.
 Mr. Risinger became a National Board Certified teacher in 2008 (renewed in 2018).